apache/apisix/docs/en/latest/getting-started.md

 - Installed [Docker](https://www.docker.com/) and [Docker Compose component](https://docs.docker.com/compose/).

-- Familiar with the `curl` command.
-This article uses the [curl](https://curl.se/docs/manpage.html) command for API testing.
+- We use the [curl](https://curl.se/docs/manpage.html) command for API testing.
 You can also use other tools such as [Postman](https://www.postman.com/) for testing.

 :::note Note
 If you already have Apache APISIX installed, please skip Step 1, and go to [Step 2](getting-started.md#Step-2-Create-a-Route) directly.